SirMacke/Street-Vibes/README.md

 # Street Vibes
-This is a simple design project for an e-commerce stor that sells longboards.
+This is a simple design project for an e-commerce store that sells longboards.